 Click here to learn more about The Bachmann-Strauss Prize for Excellence in Dystonia Research.

 Beginning January 1, 2015 BSDPF has discontinued its regular grant making program and refocused its energy and resources in support of its collaborative research alliance with The Michael J. Fox Foundation.
 For information about funding opportunities available through the collaborative research alliance click here.

-Primary research grants are designed to provide seed money for innovative ideas to some of the most promising scientific investigators in the field.
-These grants have helped to bring greater insight into the causes and cures for dystonia and Parkinson's Disease.
-Our initial funding given out to our grantees has leveraged an additional $110 million from NIH funding.
+From 1995 through 2014 our primary research grants provided seed money for innovative ideas to some of the most promising scientific investigators in the field.
+These grants have helped to bring greater insight into the causes and cures for dystonia and Parkinson's Disease as well as the interfaces between these two movement disorders.
+Our initial funding to our grantees has leveraged an additional $117 million from the NIH and other sources.

 Click here to see the grants that we have funded.

 Click here for our Think Tank & Symposium agendas.